lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     $ n1n2n3  4  4  4 ! for GW BZ mesh

 When creating the GWinput file, lmfgwd checks the GW section of the ctrl file for default values.
-The 'NKABC= 4' part of the DFT input file is read by lmfgwd and used for n1n2n3 in the GW input file.
-Remember if only one number is supplied in NKABC then that number is used as the division in each direction of the reciprocal lattice vectors, so 4 alone means a 4x4x4 mesh.
+The 'NKABC= 4' part of the DFT input file (ctrl.si) is read by lmfgwd and used for n1n2n3 in the GW input file.
+Remember if only one number is supplied in NKABC then that number is used as the division in each direction of the reciprocal lattice vectors, so 4 alone means a 4x4x4 k mesh.
 To make things run a bit quicker, change the k mesh to 3x3x3 by editing the GWinput file line:

     $ n1n2n3  3  3  3 ! for GW BZ mesh